conda/conda-libmamba-solver/docs/dev/setup.md

 $ python -m pip install --no-deps -e .
 ```

-For testing out the `libmamba` solve you can set it several ways:
- - environment variable `CONDA_SOLVER=libmamba`
- - pass a flag `--solver=libmamba`
- - setting the conda config `conda config --set solver=libmamba` which will modify your `condarc`

 ## Debugging `conda` and `conda-libmamba-solver`

 Once you have followed the steps described in the general workflow